Colby in Salamanca

 Program Fee

 The fees for Colby programs abroad are equivalent to the comprehensive fees for Colby College.
 (Please note that program fees are also subject to any annual comprehensive fee increases.)
 Students are billed by Colby, and are exempt from the study abroad fee.
-The fee covers: tuition, room, board or a board allowance, excursions, and roundtrip airfare and transfers to program sites.
-Books, meals during vacation periods, insurance, laundry expenses, and personal travel are not included.
+The fee covers: tuition, room, board or a board allowance, excursions, health insurance in Spain, and roundtrip airfare and transfers to program sites.
+Books, meals during vacation periods, international insurance, laundry expenses, and personal travel are not included.
 A forfeitable deposit of $500 is due at the time of acceptance.

 To Apply